Astig-1982/Milestone-coffee/README.md

 * I have tested my **HTML** code using [The W3C Markup Validation Service](https://validator.w3.org/).
 It has found few small errors (like unclosed divs or bootstrap button element nested in anchor tags) which I've corrected immediately.
 It also issued 2 warnings of lacking headings to 'about-us' and 'products' sections.
 I have added heading to 'products' section.
 I left 'about-us' section without heading as I thought this section is pretty much self-explanatory and I wanted to keep a clean and simple design.
 * I have tested my **CSS** code using [CSS Validation Service](http://www.css-validator.org/).
 I am happy to announce it has found no errors.
+* I was informed that my hero image (please see it [here](https://esprada.co.uk/wp-content/uploads/2018/06/books-break-coffee-927451-compressed-pexels-220618-min.jpg)) with which I wanted to submit the project wasn't very suggestive regarding the goal of the website.
+I've changed it with the current one (please see [here](https://albacoffee.com/wp-content/uploads/2018/09/OfficeCoffee1.jpg)) from which I had much better feedback, sending a more clear message about what the company is essentially selling - coffee.
+* I was informed that my products section wasn't suggestive enough in terms of what this section actually represents.
+Following this feedback, together with the warning issued by **W3C Validator** regarding lacking of some headings (please see above) I've added the explanatory heading to this section.
+* I was advised that using <br> in HTML coding is an old technic and not highly recommended.
+I have removed all <br> tags and replaced with alternatives (separate divs elements or have completely removed them).
+* The div element with the class "head-nav row" from the header section had default margins from bootstrap.
+Because of this, the entire website was too large to fit in the viewport (for all devices) and it had a left/right scroll.
+With the help of [DevTools](https://developers.google.com/web/tools/chrome-devtools) I have realised the error and set margins to 0 to the respective element.